vijaya-01/Vijaya-Documents/coordinators-training.md

 14. List out the mistakes and post them on the leaderboard.
 15. Give a report of the work hours and work performance to the content delivery head at the end of the day.

-Note: Some tasks may need further elaboration or explanation depending on the specific project requirements and context.

 __ **DOCUMENT FOR COORDINATOR TRAINING _**_